-- 1.62 We will hold records in line with our records retention schedule. - 1.63 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing-this also includes the use of CPOMs (a secure website used to record concerns).
-If you are in any doubt about whether to record something, discuss it with the DSL. - 1.64 Records will include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 1.65 Concerns and referrals will be kept in a separate child protection file for each child.
-The school uses CPOMs (electronic, web-based service) to record all child protection concerns.
-The school will also keep paper copies of reports sent to the school in a separate file which is kept secure in a locked filing cabinet within a room which is locked when the school is not open. - 1.66 Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 1.67 Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry. - 1.68 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
+- 12.1.
+We will hold records in line with our records retention schedule. - 12.2.
+All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing- this also includes the use of CPOMs (a secure website used to record concerns).
+If you are in any doubt about whether to record something, discuss it with the DSL. - 12.3.
+Records will include: - A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome - 12.4.
+Concerns and referrals will be kept in a separate child protection file for each child this will be electronic - 12.5.
+Any non-confidential records will be readily accessible and available.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 12.6.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school. - 12.7.
+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.